openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 Alternatively, you can combine all the individual device settings into a single config file and load it for MULTI to parse.
 See the code example in the next section.

 ### Querying the Optimal Number of Inference Requests
-when using MULTI, you don't need to sum over included devices yourself, you can query the optimal number of requests directly, using the [configure devices](supported_plugins/config_properties.md) property:
+When using MULTI, you don't need to sum over included devices yourself, you can query the optimal number of requests directly, using the [configure devices](supported_plugins/config_properties.md) property:

 @sphinxdirective